Ephesians 2:6, “and raised us up with him and seated us with him in the heavenly places in Christ Jesus.” (English Standard Bible)

 |NLT||For he raised us from the dead along with Christ and seated us with him in the heavenly realms because we are united with Christ Jesus.|

-Also see the meaning of Traditions of Men
+Also see the meaning of the Traditions of Men in the Bible

 Seated In Heavenly Places: Matthew Henry’s Concise Commentary